Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach

 To this end, we leverage a key property of Gaussian Processes as specified in Theorem 1: the derivative of a GP is itself a GP, and it is jointly Gaussian with the original process \cite{rasmussen_gaussian_2005, solak_derivative_2002}.
-This property allows us to infer $dQ/dV$ directly from input–output data without resorting to unstable numerical differencing. \begin{theorem}[Derivative GP and Joint Gaussianity \cite{rasmussen_gaussian_2005}] Let
+This property allows us to infer $dQ/dV$ directly from data without unstable numerical differencing. \begin{theorem}[Derivative GP and Joint Gaussianity \cite{rasmussen_gaussian_2005}] Let

 and assume $f$ is mean-square differentiable (equivalently, $k$ is $C^2$ near the diagonal).
 Then the derivative process

 is also a Gaussian process with mean and covariance

 Moreover, $f$ and $f'$ are jointly Gaussian.
 For any finite sets